hacksu/kent-hack-it/challenges/Cryptography/medium/repeated-xor/Solution.md

-# Lightning XOR
+# Flash Pattern
-* **Description** The Flashes encoded their secret with a hidden pattern.
-Only by XORing the right key with the data can you reveal their message.
+* **Description** The Flashes encoded their secret using a repeating electrical operation.
+You'll need to find the right binary technique and key to reveal their message.
 * **Event:** Kent Hack It 2025
 * **Category:** Crypto
 * **Difficulty:** Medium